Macrostrat/column-ingestion/README.md

 units, allowing for more rapid data entry when many adjacent units share similar characteristics.

 ## Next steps

+This spec will be refined as it is used by the community.
+Potential improvements being evaluated are described in the [**Future updates**](./Future%20updates.md) document.

 This spec for ingestion is not currently supported by ingestion scripts, but this work is in progress as part of the **Macrostrat v2** effort.
 Ingestion scripts will target the following workflows: